-- Part A: This part of Medicare covers inpatient programs like hospital stays and skilled nursing facilities.
+- Part A, which covers inpatient programs like stays in skilled nursing facilities and hospitals.

-- Part C: This is a newer part of Medicare, and it is actually the Medicare Advantage Program, which allows Medicare recipients to choose an additional private insurance plan to cover other ailments that may not be covered fully by the federal program.
+- Part C (the Medicare Advantage Program), which allows patients to pick an extra private insurance plan, covering ailments that might not be fully covered under the federal program.

 Most Medicare recipients get most of their conditions covered by Parts A, B, and D. Since Part C was added, Medicare-approved health insurance programs are more easily available to older adults who need additional coverage for their medical conditions or want added levels of care beyond the basic coverage for procedures like cataract surgery.